-Other highlights include the Red Centre garden with its red earth and spinifex grassland as well as the Children's Discovery Walk.
+Other highlights include the Red Centre garden, with its red earth and spinifex grassland, as well as the Children's Discovery Walk.
 The gardens are also a haven for birds and butterflies.
-From the gardens, visitors can access Black Mountain Nature Park and hike to the summit for glorious city views.
+From the gardens, you can access Black Mountain Nature Park and hike to the summit for glorious city views.

 Address: Clunies Ross Street, Acton

 Australia's only combined zoo and aquarium, this privately owned venture is a hit with families and anyone who loves animals.
 The National Aquarium displays a wide range of marine life, from the tiny denizens of the reefs to huge sharks.
 In the neighboring zoo, visitors can view all the important species of Australian fauna as well as exotic species as such as lions, tigers, cheetahs, bears, and more.
 The animal encounters are extremely popular and allow visitors to go behind the scenes and interact with cheetah, giraffes, sun bears, and red pandas, among other creatures.
 It's located five minutes from the city center.

 Address: 999 Lady Denman Drive, Western Creek, Yarralumla